joeferner/node-db-info/README.md

 __Arguments__

  * opts - A hash of options.
-  * driver - can be either "mysql", "sqlite3", or "pg" (PostgreSQL)
+  * driver - can be either "mysql", "sqlite3", "db-oracle", or "pg" (PostgreSQL)
   * _db_ - if db is passed in this connection will be used instead of making a new connection.
   * _other_ - will be passed to the drivers connect.
  * callback(err, result) - Callback called once complete. result will contain a hash containing all the tables